 Part of the magic of Annie Wright Schools is what happens outside of class time.

 Through activities, community service, student council, outdoor learning opportunities, our signature journeys program and more, teachers challenge students to explore their full potential.
 The result is an environment where young people of diverse gifts and interests can each find a niche in which to thrive.
-Our doors open at 7:30 am for Middle School students to come in, socialize, or prepare for their school day that officially begins at 8:00 am.
-After the school day ends at 3:10 pm, students who stay after school will have 50 minutes of proctored study hall day to get a head start on homework.
-Students can engage in after-school activities until 6:00 pm.
+Our doors open at 7:30 am for Middle School students to come in, socialize, or prepare for their school day that officially begins at 8:30 am.
+After the school day ends at 3:10 pm, students who stay after school will have 50 minutes of proctored study hall to get a head start on homework.
+Students can engage in after-school arts and athletics activities until 6:00 pm.

 From adventure to awareness, experiential learning is a highlight of the Annie Wright Middle School experience.
 Each component of our program promotes building community and confidence as a risk-taker.
 Experiential learning also transfers the knowledge and skills students develop in the classroom to the world beyond Annie Wright’s hallways.

 At the start of each school year, the entire Middle School sets off on an overnight orientation trip.
 This excursion provides students the opportunity to meet new classmates and faculty, learn about the year ahead, and build a foundation of community through a variety of team-building and outdoor activities.

 Middle Schoolers explore curious topics that vary each year and emerge from the passions and imagination of faculty.
 These two-day mini-courses have included art exploration, ballroom dance, culinary challenges, photography, and geocaching.

 Students apply what they learn in the classroom through service to the community.
 Our program focuses on the ability to impact those in need, both on a local and global scale.
 Over the three years, students develop from volunteers into service leaders; culminating in the year-long Grade 8 MYP Community Project.